- Oops!Something went wrong.Please try again later.

 Insider Ownership Of RF Industries

-Our most recent data indicates that insiders own some shares in RF Industries, Ltd..
-In their own names, insiders own US$3.1m worth of stock in the US$70m company.
+I can report that insiders do own shares in RF Industries, Ltd..
+It has a market capitalization of just US$56m, and insiders have US$2.6m worth of shares, in their own names.
 It is good to see some investment by insiders, but I usually like to see higher insider holdings.
 It might be worth checking if those insiders have been buying.

 General Public Ownership

-The general public, with a 49% stake in the company, will not easily be ignored.
+With a 47% ownership, the general public have some degree of sway over RFIL.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 Private Company Ownership